 WRI will have its largest-ever presence at London Climate Action Week 2026, contributing to more than 45 events across energy, nature, finance, food systems and climate governance.

-The centerpiece is the WRI Hub at ODI Global on Wednesday, June 24: a full day of public sessions, partner events and invitation-based roundtables focused on the climate, energy and development issues facing decision-makers today.
+The centerpiece is the WRI Hub ‘Climate Leadership in Action’ (at ODI Global) on Wednesday, June 24: a full day of public sessions, partner events and invitation-based roundtables focused on the climate, energy and development issues facing decision-makers today.

 LCAW, hosted by E3G, comes at a pivotal moment in the run-up to major global climate milestones, including COP31.
 With more than 45,000 participants expected, it brings together governments, businesses, finance leaders, researchers, practitioners and civil society to assess climate progress, align strategies and accelerate implementation.
 As an official LCAW Supporting Partner, WRI is working with E3G, ODI Global, the World Climate Foundation, WWF and others to help shape a week of programming that connects evidence, policy, finance and practical climate action.